Now Reading

 Well, here’s the thing:

 In-house content writers are great for them, but maybe not for you.
-That is, in-house writers for agencies are much easier to manage and tend to keep costs much lower.
+That is, it’s a lot easier to manage and also tends to keep costs a lot lower.

-The problem is that in-house writers will never be experts in everything.
+The problem is, in-house writers, are never going to be experts in everything.
 They might be great at one or two verticals, but the rest?
 They’re probably no better than the next guy.

-Pro Tip: Unless your content marketing firm has a huge team of writers, they are probably an absolute giant, then they won’t have strong expertise in every single area.
+Pro Tip: Unless your content marketing firm has a huge team of writers, in which case they are probably an absolute giant, then they won’t have strong expertise in every single area.

 This leaves you at risk a little.